Strawberry, Spinach, and Farro Salad

-- One of the most important thing with any food you serve your kids is to let them decide whether or not to try it and how much to eat.
-Serving meals family style, without any pressure, lets your child have control and makes them more likely to try a new food.
+- One of the most important things with any food you serve your kids is to let them decide whether or not to try it and how much to eat.
+Serving meals family-style, without any pressure, lets your child have control and makes them more likely to try new food.

-- 1 cup farro (sub sorghum or quinoa if gluten-free)
+- 1 cup 1 cup farro (sub sorghum or quinoa if gluten-free)

 - ¼ cup slivered almonds